MicrosoftDocs/EMDocs/EMDocs/Solutions/learn-how-to-deploy-a-solution-for-protecting-company-email-and-documents.md

 ---
 # required metadata

-title: Learn how to deploy a solution for protecting company email and documents | Enetrprise Mobility Suite
+title: Learn how to deploy a solution for protecting company email and documents
 description:
 keywords:
 author: craigcaseyMSFT